Bureau of Democracy, Human Rights, and Labor

-The government generally registered asylum seekers and determined their status, in consultation with the UNHCR, with the exceptions of citizens from the CIS countries or China.
+The government generally registered asylum seekers and determined their status in consultation with the UNHCR, with the exceptions of citizens from the CIS countries or China.
 Only the president could grant political asylum, and he did not do so during the year.
-In some cases, the government allowed asylum seekers and refugees to stay in the country while the UNHCR found third countries that would accept them.
-Although the government did register refugees already present in the country, it did not accept any refugees for resettlement.
-The government also provided temporary protection to individuals, including some Afghan refugees who may not qualify as refugees under the 1951 convention and the 1967 protocol.
+In some cases the government allowed asylum seekers and refugees to stay in the country while the UNHCR found third countries that would accept them.
+Although the government registered refugees already present in the country, it did not accept any refugees for resettlement and naturalization.
+The government also provided temporary protection to individuals, including some Afghan refugees, who might not qualify as refugees.

 In practice the government does not grant refugee or asylum status to citizens of CIS countries or China.
-The government maintained that citizens of CIS countries cannot by definition need refugee status because of the freedom of movement provided by the visa-free regime in the CIS.
-CIS citizens are processed under migration laws that give them some renewable temporary status, although not the full protection of refugee status.
-Citizens from China are not granted any legal status, but they are tolerated informally.
+The government maintained that citizens of CIS countries cannot by definition need refugee status because they enjoy freedom of movement under the visa-free regime in the CIS.
+Citizens of CIS countries are processed under migration laws that give them some renewable temporary status but not the full protection of refugee status.
+Citizens from China were not granted any legal status, but the government informally tolerated their presence.
 Activists reported that, in practice, many refugees from CIS countries and China did not seek formal status.
-Those who sought protection from UNHCR generally had access to such processes, and the government generally respected UNHCR refugee certificates.
+Those who sought protection from the UNHCR generally had access to such processes, and the government generally respected UNHCR refugee certificates.

-During the year, UNHCR reported generally good cooperation from the government in assisting refugees and asylum seekers.
-The government usually allowed the UNHCR access to detained foreigners to determine if they qualified for refugee status.
+During the year the UNHCR reported generally good cooperation from the government in assisting refugees and asylum seekers.
+The government usually allowed the UNHCR access to detained foreigners to determine whether they qualified for refugee status.
 The government was generally tolerant in its treatment of local refugee populations, except for a few citizens from former Soviet republics.
-The government often did not allow refugees without passports or those who had entered the country illegally to register, although the UNHCR intervened on behalf of those judged to be asylum seekers under the UNHCR mandate.
+The government often did not allow refugees without passports or those who had entered the country illegally to register, although the UNHCR intervened on behalf of those it judged to be asylum seekers under the UNHCR’s mandate.

 The Committee on Migration in the Ministry of Labor continued to work with the UNHCR and a local NGO, Kazakhstan Refugee Legal Support, to review refugee claims.
 Consistent with the Minsk Convention on Migration within the CIS, the government did not recognize Chechens as refugees.
-Chechens were eligible for temporary legal resident status for up to 180 days, like any other CIS citizen.
+Chechens were eligible for temporary legal resident status for up to 180 days, as any other CIS citizen.
 This temporary registration was renewable, but local migration officials have discretion over the renewal process.
-In some cases, they solicited bribes, exploiting the vulnerability of Chechens arising from their inability to return safely to Chechnya.
-The government had an agreement with China not to tolerate the presence of ethnic separatists from one country on the territory of the other.
-Human rights monitors remained concerned about the impact of this agreement on Uighurs from China living in the country, and there were reports of the government forcibly returning Uighurs to China during the year.
+In some cases they solicited bribes, exploiting the vulnerability of Chechens due to their inability to return safely to Chechnya.
+The government has an agreement with China not to tolerate the presence of ethnic separatists from one country on the territory of the other.
+Human rights monitors remained concerned about the effect of this agreement on Uighurs from China living in the country, and there were reports that the government forcibly returned Uighurs to China during the year.

 Section 3 Respect for Political Rights: The Right of Citizens to Change Their Government

-The constitution and law provide for a democratic government with universal suffrage for those over 18 years of age; in practice the government severely limited the right of citizens to change their government.
+The constitution and law provide for a democratic government with universal suffrage for those older than 18 years of age; in practice the government severely limited the right of citizens to change their government.

-Although the 2007 constitutional amendments increased legislative authority in some spheres, the constitution continues to concentrate power in the presidency, granting the president considerable control over the legislature, judiciary, and local government.
-The president appoints and dismisses most high-level government officials, including the prime minister, the cabinet, the procuratorgeneral, the KNB chief, Supreme Court and lower-level judges, regional governors, and the chairman and two members of the Central Election Commission (CEC), who oversee presidential and parliamentary elections.
-The lower house of parliament must confirm the president’s choice of prime minister, and the senate must confirm the president’s choice of procurator general, chairperson of the KNB, Supreme Court judges, and chairperson of the national bank.
+Although the 2007 constitutional amendments increased legislative authority in some spheres, the constitution continues to concentrate power in the presidency.
+The president appoints and dismisses most high-level government officials, including the prime minister, the cabinet, the prosecutor general, the KNB chief, Supreme Court and lower-level judges, regional governors, and the chairman and two members of the Central Election Commission (CEC), which oversees presidential and parliamentary elections.
+The Mazhilis (lower house of parliament) must confirm the president’s choice of prime minister, and the senate must confirm the president’s choice of prosecutor general, chief of the KNB, Supreme Court judges, and head of the national bank.
 The parliament has never failed to confirm a presidential nomination.
 Modifying or amending the constitution effectively requires the president’s consent.
-The May 2007 constitutional amendments exempted President Nazarbayev from the two-term limit on presidential terms.
+The 2007 constitutional amendments exempted President Nazarbayev from the two-term presidential term limit.

-The government took steps toward meeting democratic reform commitments it made at the OSCE Ministerial in November 2007.
-Throughout the year NGOs and political parties provided constructive criticism of draft amendments to laws on political parties, parliamentary elections, and the media.
-On November 11, the cabinet presented a package of the draft laws to parliament.
-Some civil society representatives and opposition party members were critical of the proposed legislation and claimed that the legislative process lacked transparency.
-At year’s end the parliament was considering the draft amendments.
+The government continued to take some steps toward meeting democratic reform commitments it made at the 2007 OSCE Ministerial.
+In February the president signed into law amendments on political parties, parliamentary elections, and the media.
+Some civil society representatives and opposition party members criticized the legislation for not going far enough with reforms and claimed that the legislative process lacked transparency.

 Elections and Political Participation

-Elections for the lower house of parliament, the Mazhilis, were held in August 2007.
-President Nazarbayev’s Nur Otan party, the country’s dominant political force, received 88 percent of the vote according to official results, winning every seat in the chamber.
-No other party received the necessary seven percent of the vote to obtain parliamentary seats.
+In the 2007 elections for the Mazhilis, President Nazarbayev’s Nur Otan party, the country’s dominant political force, received 88 percent of the vote, winning every seat in the chamber.
+No other party received the necessary 7 percent of the vote to obtain Mazhilis seats.

-An OSCE election assessment noted several areas of improvement over the conduct of previous national elections, including the participation of multiple parties, increased transparency on the part of the CEC, and greater freedom to campaign.
-However, the assessment criticized a number of legal provisions related to the election, including excessive requirements for registration of political parties, limitations on the right to seek public office such as 10-year residency and party membership requirements, and a provision allowing the Assembly of People of Kazakhstan–an unelected body whose members are appointed by President Nazarbayev–to choose nine of the 107 members of the lower chamber.
-In addition, the assessment noted the preferential treatment local authorities and the state media paid to the Nur Otan party and the lack of opposition representatives on election commissions.
-The assessment also concluded that the vote counting process was not transparent.
-Opposition leaders said that the campaign environment was better than in previous years, although they reported government interference with their campaigns, including insufficient access to advertising space and unequal access to media and public meeting venues.
-Opposition leaders filed 400 court cases alleging violations, the overwhelming majority of which were dismissed or denied by the courts.
+An OSCE election assessment noted several areas of improvement in the conduct of previous national elections, including increased transparency on the part of the CEC.
+Nevertheless, the assessment criticized a number of legal provisions related to the election including excessive requirements for registration of political parties; limitations on the right to seek public office, such as 10-year residency and party membership requirements; and a provision allowing the Assembly of People of Kazakhstan–an unelected body whose members President Nazarbayev appointed–to choose nine of the 107 members of the Mazhilis.
+Opposition leaders filed 400 court cases alleging violations.
+The courts dismissed or denied the majority of the cases.

-At year’s end there were 10 registered political parties, including opposition parties Ak Zhol, Azat (formerly “True Ak Zhol”), the National Social Democratic Party, and the Communist Party of Kazakhstan.
+At year’s end there were 10 registered political parties, including opposition parties Ak Zhol, Azat, the National Social Democratic Party, and the Communist Party of Kazakhstan.

 The law prohibits parties established on an ethnic, gender, or religious basis.